 - 1/2 teaspoon table salt

-- 1 cup 200 grams plus 2 tablespoons (25 grams) granulated sugar
+- 1 cup (200 grams) plus 2 tablespoons (25 grams) granulated sugar divided

-- 1 large egg
+- 1 large egg room temperature

-- 1/2 cup 118 ml milk
+- 1/2 cup (120 ml) whole milk

-- 1 teaspoon 5 ml vanilla extract
+- 1 teaspoon vanilla extract

-- 1 pound 450 grams peaches, peeled and sliced (about 2-3 peaches)
+- 1 pound (450 grams) peaches, peeled and sliced (about 2-3 peaches)

 Instructions

-- Whisk flour, baking powder and salt together in a small bowl.
+- Combine dry ingredients.
+Whisk flour, baking powder and salt together in a small bowl.
 In a larger bowl, beat butter and 1 cup sugar until pale and fluffy with an electric mixer, about 3 minutes.
 Mix in egg, milk and vanilla until just combined.
 Add dry mixture gradually, mixing until just smooth.